akshayakolay/Portfolio/Tutorials/Connecting cables and ports.md

 ## Types of cables and ports

-**VGA Cable:** The Video Graphics Array cable is used in computers for generating video output on the monitor.
+**- VGA Cable:** The Video Graphics Array cable is used in computers for generating video output on the monitor.
 Essentially, it is a bridge between the computer and the monitor.
 To generate the audio output, you can either use a VGA to HDMI converter cable or connect the speakers as peripherals.

  * Connect one end to: Computer monitor